 These Financial assets comprise bank balances, Loans, investments in debt securities and other financial assets.
-Financial Assets with contractual terms that give rise to cash flows on specified dates, and represent solely payments of principal and interest on the principal amount outstanding; and are held within a business model whose objective is achieved by holding to collect contractual (All amounts are in millions, unless otherwise stated)

-cash flows are measured at amortised cost.
+Financial Assets with contractual terms that give rise to cash flows on specified dates, and represent solely payments of principal and interest on the principal amount outstanding; and are held within a business model whose objective is achieved by holding to collect contractual cash flows are measured at amortised cost.
 These financial assets are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost.
 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or a financial liability.